OceanMixingGroup/Analysis/Andy_Pickering/README.md

 - Provide a detailed record and allow others to more easily pick up and continue analyses in future.

-## Effect of sampling speed on overturns
+## Effect of sampling speed on overturns measured by profiling instruments
 - Motivated by computing overturns from moored profiler (MP) data during IWISE.
 Wanted to see how the finite sampling speed affected overturn calculations (overturns assume instantaneous profile).
 - <https://github.com/andypicke/SimProfiler>
 - <https://github.com/OceanMixingGroup/Analysis/blob/master/Andy_Pickering/OverturnsBiases/OverturnBiasPaper/OverturnsBiasesPaper.pdf>